 The Glenbrook Club is a private club located on Lake Tahoe’s beautiful east shore in Glenbrook, Nevada.
-Club members and their guests enjoy a unique nine-hole golf course, Pro Shop and Clubhouse, with a restaurant that is open from mid-June through early October each year.
+Club members and their guests enjoy a unique nine-hole golf course, Golf Shop and Clubhouse, with a restaurant that is open from mid-June through early October each year.

 History